viet34tqc/demo-nodejs-jwt/README.md

 - jsonwebtoken
 - prisma
 - Dev packages:
-  - ts-node: Running TS directly without having to wait for it to compiled
-  - nodemon: watch for changes in our code and automatically restart when a file is changed
+  - ts-node-dev: Running TS directly without having to wait for it to compiled and watch for changes in our code and automatically restart when a file is changed (ts-node combines with nodemon)
   - rimraf: rm -rf for nodejs
   - eslint, prettier packages: see backend/package.json
   - husky: enforce coding convention